xmos/lib_xud/module_xud/doc/basic_usage.rst

 Basic Usage
 ===========

-This section outlines the basic usage of XUD and finishes with a worked example of a USB Human Interface Device (HID) Class compliant mouse.
+This section outlines the basic usage of XUD.
 Basic use is termed to mean each endpoint runs in its own dedicated core.
 Multiple endpoints in a single core are possible, but currently beyond the scope of this document.